Yin Yang Theory

-Traditional Chinese Medical Theory (TCM) dictates that all of the energies in the body must be balanced relative to one another in order for there to be good health and vitality therefore, the Yin (substance) must be balanced with the Yang (energy), the organs must harmoniously work in unison, and the Shen (emotions) must be calm to truly be well.
+Traditional Chinese Medical Theory (TCM) dictates that all of the energies in the body must be balanced relative to one another in order for there to be good health and vitality therefore, the Yin (ex: substance) must be balanced with the Yang (ex: Qi) and must harmoniously work in unison, and the Shen (emotions) must be calm to truly be well.

-Yin is substance to the body like a log is substance to a fire.
+Yin is substance to the body; like a log is substance to a fire.
+Yang is the fire(energy) that is fueled by Yin.
 It is necessary to first rebuild the Yin so that the Yang energy can burn long and bright.
-There is no absolute Yin, or absolute Yang, there is a bit of Yin in Yang, and there is a bit of Yang in Yin.
+There is no absolute Yin, or absolute Yang when addressing bodily functions; there is a bit of Yin in Yang, and there is a bit of Yang in Yin.

 Harmony is sought between these Yin and Yang qualities and any imbalance avoided when approaching the body as a holistic union.
 Yin is matter like Blood, fluids and tissue in the body.
 Yang is the action potential, Qi, and heat in the body.
 Chinese medicine balances Yin and Yang and can also build these qualities in the body when they are deficient.
 No one person is completely Yin or Yang; rather, one would look for tendencies and patterns, and weigh them out; one organ system may have Yang excess while another organ system in the same body can have Yang Deficiency.